Nissan Leaf electric motor, performance & top speed

 The Nissan Leaf's very impressive performance on the road is marred only by slightly stiff suspension

-Even with the electric car market constantly expanding and new advancements in battery technology being announced, the Nissan Leaf is still a compelling package of practicality, decent driving range, and performance.
+Even with the electric-car market constantly expanding and new advancements in battery technology being announced, the Leaf still offers a compelling package of practicality, decent driving range, and performance, several years after its launch.

 Nissan Leaf electric motor, 0-62mph and acceleration

-The Nissan Leaf’s motor produces a not-inconsiderable 147bhp and 320Nm of torque, putting it in a similar league to many 2.0-litre diesel engines.
+The standard Leaf’s motor produces a not-inconsiderable 147bhp and 320Nm of torque, putting it in a similar league to many 2.0-litre diesel engines.
 The difference is that the Leaf (and most electric cars, in fact) generates that torque from a standstill, so you can access the full force of the motor all at once, delivering a strong burst of acceleration that you don’t get in equivalent diesels.
-Consequently, the Leaf takes just 8.6 seconds to cover the 0-62mph performance benchmark, although top speed is just 89mph.

 It’s not just the way the Leaf goes that impresses – how it stops is worthy of note, too.
 There are two selectable drive modes, B and ECO, which progressively increase the input of the regenerative braking.
 When you slow down, this recoups power that would otherwise be wasted and directs it back to the electric motor.